soleluke/golem/README.md

 	"trigger":"response"
 }
 ```
-Triggers are loaded at runtime and the bot must be restarted to load any changes
+Triggers are loaded at runtime and the bot must be restarted for any changes to take effect